An Assassination Attempt, the Brady Bill, then Lung Cancer

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 2002.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 2002.